 And with this, it is time for dinner – and who fancies something quite special?
 Gentlemen will need to wear a jacket, but I promise, it will be absolutely worth it…

-So here you go, here is how I would spend a perfect day in Henley-on-Thames, a place I love so much, I wouldn’t even think of trading it for a bigger city.
+So here you go, if you’re planning what to do during your trip, here is how I would spend a perfect day visiting Henley-on-Thames, a place I love so much, I wouldn’t even think of trading it for a bigger city.

 It is the place I now call home.